Science Fiction Awards Watch

 Science Fiction Awards Watch was a blog created in 2007 by Cheryl Morgan and Kevin Standlee, providing information on science fiction awards.
-It succeeded their fanzine Emerald City which shut down in November 2006.
-Its objective was report awards and the process through which winners were selected, as well as to allow reader interaction.
+It succeeded their fanzine Emerald City, which shut down in November 2006.
+The blog's objective was to report awards, give details about how the winners were selected, and foster reader interaction.

 Notable contributors include John Clute, Joe Gordon, Chris Roberson, Anna Tambour, Jeff VanderMeer, and Gary K. Wolfe.

-It has been noted as a source of "unbiased reporting and astute commentary" by SF author James Patrick Kelly in Asimov's Science Fiction Magazine.
+The blog had been noted as a source of "unbiased reporting and astute commentary" by science fiction author James Patrick Kelly in Asimov's Science Fiction Magazine.

-As of February 2020, the site is unavailable.